collective/collective.fieldcollapsing/README.rst

 - Group similar results together based on the selected metadata fields.
 - Retrieve the most relevant hits first.
 - Retrieve only one result from a whole set of resources is included in the results list
+- Merge certain metadata fields into a single list per collapsed item so collective.collectionfilter works correctly or to make display views more informative

 Future Enhancements